yousaf2018/AutoTrackSAMYOLO/README.md

 ---
 ## 📜 Citation
-If you use **AutoTrackSamYOLO** in your work, please cite:
+If you use **AutoTrackSAMYOLO** in your work, please cite:

 > [Your Name/Organization].
 (2025).
-AutoTrackSamYOLO: Universal Object Tracking and Dataset Generation Pipeline.
+AutoTrackSAMYOLO: Universal Object Tracking and Dataset Generation Pipeline.
 GitHub Repository.

 ---